How To Implement Adaptive Learning in 3 Easy Steps

 You can take a deeper dive into individual needs with LMS tools such as feedback forms and learner surveys.
 Add in data that the LMS gathers on learner engagement and content use.
 Some learner engagement features, including polls, provide training admins with instant learner feedback.

-3. Identify & eliminate knowledge gaps
+3. Identify and eliminate knowledge gaps

 Data visualizations can clarify individual learners' strengths and weaknesses, enabling you to deliver the content they need.
 Deliver content that will move them toward bridging skill gaps that your data analysis reveals.
 You can even import data on job performance and target content focused on improving specific behaviors.